 Starter should be at it’s peak.
 I usually feed my starter with bread flour and before feeding mix the flour and water thoroughly and make sure to mix well with the culture.
 The mature starter will be spongy and full of bubbles.

 This is how it should look, it is just combined, make sure all the flour is wet (well hydrated).
 Now close the lid and leave this for an hour.

 This is autolyse.
 Meaning the flour will absorb as much water as it can and gluten will start to form and enzymes will get activated.

-After a few folds, the dough will come together.
-This whole process of adding salt should not take more than a minute or two.
+After a few minutes of kneading, the dough will come together.
+This whole process of adding salt should not take more than 2-3 minutes.

 Now cover and let this rest for 45 minutes.
-Use the same container.
 Do not over knead.

 After the first 45 minutes, the dough will be spread like this.
 Give a coil fold / stretch and fold, whichever you prefer.
-Simply make this back into a tight dough ball.
+Simply shape it back into a tight dough ball.
 Like the next picture.